Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/4-way-handshake/4-way-handshake.md

 # MSK (Master Session Key) [AAA Key]

 - The MSK (Master Session Key) is a key used exclusively in WPA2/WPA3-Enterprise authentication, where 802.1X and EAP (Extensible Authentication Protocol) are employed.
-- It is generated during the EAP authentication process between the EAP client (Supplicant, such as a Wi-Fi device) and the EAP server (Authentication Server).
+- Key information that is jointly negotiated between the Supplicant & Authentication Server.
+This key information is transported via a secure channel from Authenticating Server to Authenticator.
 - The MSK serves as the foundation for deriving the PMK (Pairwise Master Key), which is then used in subsequent 4-way handshake processes to derive encryption keys like the PTK (Pairwise Transient Key) and GTK (Group Temporal Key).
 - The MSK is never transmitted over the network but is shared between the Supplicant (STA) and the Authentication Server (eg. RADIUS), which is securely transported to the Authenticator (AP) for further use.